gchq/Gaffer/core/graph/README.md

 interface and register it with the graph when you build a `Graph` instance.

 ## FAQs
-Here are some frequently askedd questions
+Here are some frequently asked questions.

 #### How can I export to another graph using User authorisations?